zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/b2b-action/b2b-action.md

 ## B2B Actions Available in Trading Partner Mode

+The function of B2B Action is to produce schemas  that adhere to B2B global standards like X12.
+B2B Action works for both Inbound and Outbound.
 This section describes the operations provided by the B2B action during trading partner mode configuration.

 B2B action is available from Action Menu